 I could have ended it before it started.

-I could have recognized the red flags before romance was ever even on the table.
+There were red flags I could have recognized before romance was ever even on the table.

 I could have opted out so many times in the early stages of our dating, but I kept opting in, over and over again.